-- If you are trying to open a password-protected document created with MindView Business Edition, you will need to enter the password before proceeding. - If the document you are opening was saved with a branch focus or a filter to restrict the display of the map to specific branches, a message warns you that you may be viewing only part of the map.
+If you are trying to open a password-protected document, you will need to enter the password before proceeding. • If the document you are opening was saved with a branch focus or a filter to restrict the display of the map to specific branches, a message warns you that you may be viewing only part of the map.
 Click the Clear Branch Focus or Clear Filter button next to the message to see the entire map.
 For more information about branch focus and filters, see "Focusing on a branch" and "Filtering a mind map" respectively.